gretaegan/MS1-flightschool/README.md

 will add these later.

 # Features
-Flight School is a mobile first design that is fully responsive on a variety of different screen sizes.
+*Flight School is a mobile first design that is fully responsive on a variety of different screen sizes.
-The Navigation bar list items become hidden in a data-toggler on smaller screen sizes.
+*The Navigation bar list items become hidden in a data-toggler on smaller screen sizes.
-The social media icons link to their respective websites.
+*The social media icons link to their respective websites.
-The logo in the Navbar is a link back to the beginning of the page.
+*The logo in the Navbar is a link back to the beginning of the page.
-The 'Contact Us' button links the user to the contact form section.

 ## Future Features
 Currently, the form system does not function.
 However once I have learned Javascript this can be made fully functional.